ComScore

 Sushi Nanase

 For a raw-fish fix, you can’t do much better than this snug White Plains restaurant.
 (With only 18 seats, reservations are necessary.)
-While the omakase will set you back around $100 per person, when you consider that the fish is flown in directly from Japan, the wasabi and soy sauce are made from scratch, and the chef’s menu features dishes like raw scallops with shaved black truffle and melt-in-your-mouth salmon the texture of soft butter, it’s practically a steal.
+While the omakase will set you back around $100 per person, when you consider that the fish is flown in directly from Japan, the wasabi and soy sauce (or soy sauce substitute) are made from scratch, and the chef’s menu features dishes like raw scallops with shaved black truffle and melt-in-your-mouth salmon the texture of soft butter, it’s practically a steal.

 522 Mamaroneck Ave., White Plains; 914-285-5351